tariqhawis/bullseye/README.md

-# Bullseye - Automated Package Analysis
+# Bullseye - Automated Prototype Pollution Analysis and PoC generator

 This project provides a script, [`run.js`](run.js), for automated prototype pollution vulnerability analysis of npm packages.
 It supports running tools in various modes, including Docker sandboxing and Node.js VM contexts, and can process large datasets in parallel.